glasgowm148/ergonaut-handbook/Guides/yield/lending.md

 3. **Interest Payments**: Borrowers pay interest on their loans, which is then distributed to the lenders as a return on their investment.
 4. **Smart Contracts Manage the Pool**: All transactions, including deposits, withdrawals, and interest payments, are governed by smart contracts, ensuring transparency and security.

+## Best Practices for Lending Pool Participation
+- **Understand the Terms**: Before depositing, make sure you fully understand the pool's terms, including how interest is calculated, payment frequency, and any applicable fees.
+- **Diversify**: Don't put all your crypto in one pool.
+Spread your investments across different assets and platforms to reduce risk.
+- **Stay Informed**: Keep up with developments in the Ergo ecosystem and the broader crypto market.
+Changes can affect interest rates and lending pool dynamics.

 ## Duckpools: A Prime Example

 [Duckpools](https://www.youtube.com/@duckpools_io) is one of the leading platforms for lending pools within the Ergo ecosystem.
 It offers a straightforward way for users to earn interest on their ERG and other supported cryptocurrencies.
 Here's how to get started:

-1. **Create a Wallet**: If you haven't already, create a cryptocurrency wallet that supports Ergo.
-Make sure it's secure and that you control the private keys.
-2. **Acquire ERG**: Purchase ERG from an exchange, if you don't already own it.
-You'll need ERG not just for lending but also to pay transaction fees on the Ergo network.
+1. **Create a Wallet** & **Acquire ERG**: See [Getting Started](/en/Guides/yield/getting-started) for more details
-3. **Deposit into Duckpools**: Follow the instructions on Duckpools to deposit your ERG into one of the lending pools.
+2. **Deposit into Duckpools**: Follow the instructions on Duckpools to deposit your ERG into one of the lending pools.
 Ensure you understand the terms, including the interest rate and any fees.
 	- [Step-by-Step Guide: How to Lend on duckpools.io](https://www.youtube.com/watch?v=xnzZEpcdCuA)
 	- [Step-by-Step Guide: How to Borrow on duckpools.io](https://www.youtube.com/watch?v=dN4VqQJAyuk)
-4. **Earn Interest**: Once your ERG is in the pool, you'll start earning interest.
+3. **Earn Interest**: Once your ERG is in the pool, you'll start earning interest.
 The rate can vary based on demand for loans and the amount of ERG in the pool.
 	- Some early analytics pulled up by Luivatra shows a [8% return in ~5 months](https://twitter.com/Luivatra/status/1750497386856665115) on SigUSD deposited in duckpools.